asascience-open/ooi-ui-docs/Use-Cases/1.2-Science-UI/OOI_UI_Use_Case_024-Science_UI-Annotate_Data.md

 ##Scenario
-A registered user (scientist at ONC) is reviewing the data from the Washington line and notices an unusual set of CDOM values.
+A registered user (scientist at OMC) is reviewing the data from the Washington line and notices an unusual set of CDOM values.
 Realizing this might be of scientific interest, she wants to annotate the product and site metadata.

 STEPS: